dalesgit/obsidian/notes/daily-notes.2022-05-22.md

 Last night with Peter & Christina, there was really a deep sense of friendship with Peter.
 "I have a friend."
 He wouldn't go to the end of the trail with me -- but like Fr.
 Brian in South Bend, I can talk to him freely and comes from deep within me.

-[[peter]] had attended a "Writer's Workshop" at Winthrop -- led by John Beard (I think is his name).
+[[peter-judge]] had attended a "Writer's Workshop" at Winthrop -- led by John Beard (I think is his name).
 He found it helpful and satisfied him as he worked for a week or two on his book on *Suffering*.

 Today we picked up and tidied for Sean and Jolene.
 I know [[marypat]] is going to feel a huge loss when we move away from them.
 We've had some times this week when I felt sorely cut off from her.
 Like we were living in parallel universes.